-If your company has more than 5 employee then chances are only 3 of them saw it.
+If your company has more than 5 employees then chances are only 3 of them saw it.
 The three that inevitably got involved in making it.
-A video (if you made it right) should present your culture, your message and your brand, make sure everyone in the company has seen it so it can be referenced as a sales tool, an induction tool and therefor passed on organically.
+A video (if you made it right) should present your culture, your message and your brand, make sure everyone in the company has seen it so it can be referenced as a sales tool, an induction tool and therefore be passed on organically.

 3. More than 1 film